weiju/ratr0-engine/README.md

 ## Description

-A game development framework written in C for creating retro style 2D games.
+A game development framework written in C for creating retro style 2D games on the Amiga.
-The goal is to have a platform that works on both modern systems down to 16 and 8 bit machines.

-On modern systems, RATR0 will build on top of SDL, while on retro systems it will be direct hardware abstraction.
+## Disclaimer

+At the moment, I don't recommend writing any game based on RATR0.
+There will be a lot of changes as my understanding of the concepts deepens.

+What you *can* do though is study the examples and the code and take what you find useful.
+Maybe you are struggling with a current technical problem and you are looking for a solution in other people's code.
+That's what I do, too.
+Hope you find something that helps.

+There are alternatives you might want to consider:

+Take a look at ACE (Amiga C Engine), if you want to use C. Or Scorpion if you want to just focus on making a game - or whatever you like.
+These engines are intended to be used by a wider audience and provide more support to help you achive your goal.

 ## Why did I create RATR0 ?